Skip to Main Content

 Similar to how inflation is affecting homeowners/condo/renters insurance policies, increased costs of all goods and services make any potential car accidents or collisions all the more expensive to cover.
 More expensive auto repairs and replacements due to supply chain issues will in turn create more expensive auto insurance rates and premiums.

-How will business insurance be affected in 2023?
+How will inflation affect business insurance in 2024?

 When it comes to commercial insurance policies for businesses big and small, rates can be all over the place.
 This can be dependent upon numerous factors such as the type of business, income, structures, and more.

-Going into 2023, most businesses can expect increases of rates for property and casualty coverages.
-It is important to note that if any business owns buildings or structures, the increase in their property premium will be significant, as most carriers are increasing the replacement cost of buildings due to rising cost of building/repair materials.
-Replacement cost referring to the amount it would take to repair or rebuild the building structure with current prices of construction materials and labor.
+Going into 2024, most businesses can expect increases of rates for property and casualty coverages.
+It is important to note that if any business owns buildings or structures, the increase in their property premium will be significant, as most carriers are increasing the replacement cost (the amount it would take to repair or rebuild the building structure with current prices of construction materials and labor) of buildings due to rising cost of building/repair materials.

 General liability: